The St. Alban Canal in Basel

 Bishop Burkhard von Fenis (1040-1107) founded the city’s first monastery in the St. Alban Valley (St. Albantal) in 1083.

 The monks built mills next to the monastery.
-The water from a branch of the Birs was redirected at the mills.
+The water from a branch of the Birs was redirected to the mills.
 The St. Albanteich (Dalbedyych in the local Basler dialect) was created.